C3S/redmine_openpgp/README.rst

 #.
 Export the private PGP key (ascii armored) and save it into a file on the server

 #.
-Login as the user owning the redmine process
+Login as the user owning the redmine process (important for using the right gpg key ring)

 #.
 Change into redmine root directory